YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```ocaml
 fun q -> ocanren { lt q (S(S(S(S(S O))))) }
 ```
 OCanren returns 0,1,2,3,4.
 Let's see why.
+It really is a matter of definition: we defined `lt a b` to be a certain formula and now we substitute 5 for  `b` in the formula `lt a b` followed by several steps of simplification then we get the a formula that literally says `a` shall be 0, 1, 2, 3 or 4.
+Below are the details.

 We reproduce the definition of `lt` in the followinig simplified form:
 ```
 lt a b = fresh n in b == S n & { a == O | fresh n' in a == S n' & lt n' n } (Eq.1)